mikefetick/MikeFetick/README.md

-# MikeFetick - Repository of Great Software Development
+# MikeFetick - Great Software Development
-This is a brief description of what you will find here.
+This is a brief description of what you will find in this repository.

 Goal.
 The goal is to support the development of great software by presenting my continual work on:
  - Project Management of Information Systems,